How to GOBA

 Route details and mileages are approximate and are subject to change.

-Free parking is included in your registration fee, to leave your vehicle behind for the week in the official GOBA campground at the starting town.
+Included in your registration fee is free parking to leave your vehicle behind for the week in the official GOBA campground at the starting town.

 If you want to bring your vehicle to each of the overnight campgrounds, you may apply for a Car Camper Pass, at additional cost and with vehicle size restrictions.
 RVs, campers, and other vehicles more than 30 feet in length are not accepted.
 Please note, in addition to the Car Camper Pass Fee, the driver and passengers must also register and pay registration fees.
 See the Car Camper information for details.